OVR-Platform/unity-sdk/README.md

 4. Create new project in unity with the download version.

-## Install Ovr Editor Package
+## Install OVER Editor Package
 - You can download the unity package `OVR_SDK_0.0.1_Alpha.unitypackage` from this repository.

-## Create and use your Ovr API Keys
+## Create and use your OVER API Keys
-1. Login on the Ovr Web Builder https://builder.ovr.ai using your credentials or your Metamask wallet and click on "Api Keys" from the top menu.
+1. Login on the OVER Web Builder https://builder.ovr.ai using your credentials or your Metamask wallet and click on "Api Keys" from the top menu.

 ![Create new project](https://assets.ovr.ai/images/github-sdk/unity-builder-tutorial-03.png)
 _Fig 3.1: Click on API Keys_